bitagoras/xtype/README.md

 | `O`      | object    | 1     | object as defined in grammar   | For objects encapsulated in a byte array      |
 | `x`      | byte      | 1     | user defined data byte         | Special structs, compressed data etc.         |

 The special basic data type `O` is used to enclose xtype objects in an array of bytes.
 This acts as additional size information for objects and helps to parse a file faster by stepping over large objects.
-The number characters `n`, `m`, `o`, `p` indicate the same types as `i`, `j`, `k`, `l` (uint8 to uint64) but describe array lengths instead of data content.
+The characters `m`, `n`, `o`, `p` indicate the same types as `i`, `j`, `k`, `l` (uint8 to uint64) but describe array lengths instead of data content.

 Examples